digao-dalpiaz/DzHTMLText/README.md

 function GetSelectedLinkTarget: String;
 ```
 Returns the target string of selected link.
 A link is selected when the mouse is over it.

+## Transparency (why not?)

+The transparency option is not available for this component, because the text painted on canvas is not static.
+Thats means te canvas needs to change eventually, when mouse is over links.
+So this causes a lot of flickering.
+Because of that, the transparency is not available at this time.